 Facts about Hollie:

-- In August 2020, Hollie became the first Woman to ride 5 winners in one day
+- In August 2020, Hollie became the first Woman in history to ride 5 winners in one day

 - Hollie broke the record for the most winners in a calendar year by a female jockey with 116 wins in 2019